tooky/retro-tools/README.md

 `doc/retro/2020/04/29.md`) and open the file with `$EDITOR`.
 If there is a file already it will add a new retro to the same day.

+    $ retro latest

+This will display the most retro recorded.

 ## TODO

 - [ ]: Add an edit command